-Cellular Phones, Tablet Devices (iPADs), Computers, other electronics
+Cellular Phones, MP3 players (iPODs), Computers

 Using any electronic devices with the exception of laboratory computers can really derail the educational environment of the class and is strictly prohibited.
 Computers used to take notes during lecture are allowed as long as they are not being used for another purpose or for online access of any kind.
 Laboratory computers are for completing laboratory activities only and not to be used for other purposes.
 If you are found to be using any electronic device during a test, quiz, or exam, you will receive a 0 and be asked to leave the class for the day.
 This will be considered an absence for purposes of the attendance policy.